-The scientific expertise of the HCB has been transferred to ANSES; the economic, ethical and social committee missions will be carried out by ANSES, the Conseil économique social et environnemental iii.
-Political factors influencing regulatory decisions related to plant biotechnology Biotech opponents have been very successful in mobilizing public opinion, playing on fear and misinformation to influence the political process and regulatory decisions (see Part C. Marketing - a.
+The scientific expertise of the HCB has been transferred to ANSES; the economic, ethical and social committee missions will be carried out by ANSES, the Conseil économique social et environnemental (the French Economic, Social and Environmental Council) and the Comité consultatif national d'éthique (French governmental advisory council on bioethics issues).

+iii.
+Political factors influencing regulatory decisions related to plant biotechnology

+Biotech opponents have been very successful in mobilizing public opinion, playing on fear and misinformation to influence the political process and regulatory decisions (see Part C. Marketing - a.
 Public /Private Opinion).
 French environmentalist lobbies and anti-GMOs (and even anti NBTs) are very well organized and well connected with media outlets.